 'Language is a purely human and non-instinctive method of communicating ideas, emotions and desires by means of a system of voluntarily produced symbols' - Edward Sapir

 This module equips students with the tools and terminology required for describing language and helps to develop analytical skills.
 Students explore the basic frameworks of phonology, grammar and semantics, and learn about the development of the English language.
 The module is of particular use to those wishing to become teachers or to enter language-based fields.

 ‘There is nothing outside the text’ - Jacques Derrida

 This module enables students to gain the necessary knowledge and skills of analysis and criticism on which to base the rest of their undergraduate work in English.
 Students will explore various methodologies in the study of literary texts and consider the purpose of literary criticism and its relationship with culture, philosophy and politics.

-Exploring Drama introduces students to the study of Western drama, covering both its historical and literary development from the classical era through the Renaissance and up to the twenty-first century.
-It focuses on a wide selection of dramatic works and guides students to act as implied audience as well as readers of the performance text.
+This module introduces students to the study of Western drama, covering both its historical and literary development from the classical era through the Renaissance and up to the twenty-first century.
+Students will explore a wide selection of dramatic works in English and in translation, focusing on plays that have often prompted hostile speculation from audiences and critics.

 ‘In this gorgeous mess of our own gravity’ - Jo Shapcott

 This module introduces students to the complexity and pleasure of this literary form.
 It is designed to help students engage with poetry in a creative and active manner.
 Students examine a wide range of poetic forms, from canonical texts of the English tradition to digital and performance poetry, including poems in translation.